Member Rights and Responsibilities

 Member Responsibilities

 CBH and CBH providers expect to be treated fairly, with the same dignity and respect you would want for yourself.
-As a CBH Member, your responsibilities are to:
+Each CBH Member is responsible for:

-• Honestly and completely provide as much information as possible as is needed by CBH providers.
+1. Honestly and completely providing as much information as they can that is needed by CBH and their providers in order to provide care;

-• Be present and involved in all health care and treatment decisions, including working with providers to create, carry out, and follow through with treatment plans.
+3. Understanding their health problems, being present and involved in all health care and treatment decisions, including working with their providers to create, carry out, and follow through with treatment plans and goals to the degree possible;

-• Make the County Assistance Office, providers, and CBH aware of any changes to your personal information (e.g., address, phone number).
+6. Making the County Assistance Office, providers, and CBH aware of any changes to your personal information (e.g., address, phone number);

-• Learn about CBH coverage, including all covered and non-covered benefits and limits.
+7. Learning about CBH coverage, including all covered and non-covered benefits and limits;

-• Work with only CBH network providers unless CBH approves an out-of-network provider.
+8. Working with only CBH network providers unless CBH approves an out-of-network provider;

-• Respect all CBH and provider patients, staff, volunteers, and associates.
+9. Respecting all CBH and provider patients, staff, volunteers, and associates; and

 Consent to Mental Health Care